noorulhassanessex/arogya-diet/MVP/TeamEffortLog.md

 Time Spent: 3 hours

+Project Documentation & Briefing:

+Created the first project brief and used Tuleap to arrange all of the tasks. made certain that everyone on the team understood the project's scope and schedule.

+Time Spent: 3 hours

 Tuleap Setup:

 For the diet management tool project, I created and arranged tasks in Tuleap. made ensuring that team access and work classification were done correctly.